 10 Great Things to do in Vancouver in October

 Metro Vancouver Pumpkin Patches

 October in Vancouver means that the pumpkin patches around Metro Vancouver are open.
-While 2020 has seen some new protocols in place, most (if not all) of the local patches have opened and are welcoming guests in the open air and wide spaces that only farms can allow!
-Check out these lists of Pumpkin Patches: Pumpkin Patches in Langley Pumpkin Patches in Surrey Pumpkin Patches in Abbotsford
+Check out these lists of Pumpkin Patches: Pumpkin patches in Vancouver, Pumpkin Patches in Langley, Pumpkin Patches in Surrey, Pumpkin Patches in Abbotsford.

 Location: 201 – 999 Canada Place Vancouver, BC

 Important Notes: The queue is partially exposed to the elements.
 Ensure you wear proper attire.
 It is recommended to buy tickets online in advance.

 Visit Playland for Fright Nights